thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 # Part 2.
 Cloning a Repo

-Cloning a repo creates a copy of a repo on Github that lives on your computer.
-Normally, every time you make changes on your local machine, you can then push the changes to the repo on Github.
+Cloning a repo creates a copy of a repo on GitHub that lives on your computer.
+Normally, every time you make changes on your local machine, you can then push the changes to the repo on GitHub.
 In this case, since we don't want official course content to be overwritten by student updates, you will **only have permission to pull** from the repo to sync your local version with updated course material.

 ##  Go to repo